 I use metal as an artistic medium, and for engaging in body-centered research.

 I primarily work in iron and bronze, sometimes combined with other materials.
-The focus and physical presence needed to work metal allows me to challenge the constant human drive to achieve comfort, a sedentary lifestyle, and the atrophy that follows.
+The focus and physical presence needed to work metal allows me to challenge the constant human drive to achieve comfort and a sedentary lifestyle.

 This working process also relates to the concepts I explore: Tradition vs. technology, social polarization and bodily laterality, finding the sacred via metalwork, and imitation and scapegoat violence.